opnfv/fuel/docs/release/installation/installation.instruction.rst

                   private: 'trunk'
                   public: 'trunk'
                 trunks:
-                  # mgmt network is not decapsulated for jumpserver infra VMs,
+                  # mgmt network is not decapsulated for jumpserver infra nodes,
                   # to align with the VLAN configuration of baremetal nodes.
                   mgmt: True